 Principle of Tryptic Soy Agar

 Pancreatic digest of casein and papaic digest of soybean meal provides nitrogen, vitamins, and minerals.
 This makes it suitable for the growth of a wide variety of fastidious and non-fastidious microorganisms.
-Glucose serves as the carbohydrate source.
+Glucose serves as a carbohydrate source.
 Phosphate buffers the media.
 Sodium chloride maintains the osmotic balance.
 Agar is the solidifying agent.

 The medium may be supplemented with blood to facilitate the growth of more fastidious bacteria or antimicrobial agents to permit the selection of various microbial groups from pure microbiota.
 As with any media, minor changes may be made to suit specific circumstances.